filecoin-shipyard/dumbo-drop/README.md

 links to every unixfs file.
 The unixfs files are also not generated using the default importer settings and instead references `raw` blocks directly.

+These CAR files are also not guaranteed to match a deterministic selector on the root block (although they occastionally may) which is what the default dealflow in lotus relies on for arriving at a common CommP.
+That's why the final stage is to create CommP for every CAR file.

 ## Pipeline

 1. S3 Bucket With Existing Files